astroport-fi/astro-generator-proxy-contracts/contracts/proxy_to_apollo/README.md

-# Generator Proxy to WHALE LP Staking Rewards
+# Generator Proxy to APOLLO LP Staking Rewards

 The generator proxy contract interacts with the APOLLO LP staking contract (the Astroport dual rewards feature).